nicolas-van/bisync/README.markdown

 Bisync
 ======

-A distributed bidirectional folder synchronizer.
+A bidirectional folder synchronizer with distributed history.

 I created this program mainly to handle a large music collection, but it could also be useful for lot of other uses.
 Basically, it keeps an history of file versions in each separate folders, which allows it to detect file deletion,